 However, your insurance policy has limits.
 For example, if your coverage limit is only $1,500 and you lose a $2,000-dollar necklace, your insurance policy will reimburse you for the $1,500.
 You’ll have to cover the remaining $500 out-of-pocket.
 Hence, if you want to be fully protected, you’ll have to purchase additional coverage for your valuables.

 Don’t forget to inventory your possessions.
 If you file a claim for the loss of your belongings, it may be hard to convince your insurance company of your ownership if you don’t have an inventory list.
-Consider hiring a property management company to help you make a list of your personal property.
+And lying to an insurance company has serious consequences.
+Consider hiring a single-family property management company to help you make a list of your personal property.
+This is one of the popular home insurance myths debunked.

 Myth #5: Home insurance is expensive